silverbulletmd/silverbullet/docs/Features/Collaboration.md

 - client/spaces/base_store.ts
 - plugs/index/conflict.ts
 ---
-While initially aimed to be a 100% single-user product.
-Times, they are a changin’.
-SilverBullet is now starting to implement more collaboration-focused features, but it does so in a very specific way.
+A [[Concepts/Space]] can be shared: several people with [[Features/Space Manager|accounts]] on the same server, editing the same pages, alongside whatever scripts and agents write to those same files.
+SilverBullet supports this, but it does so in a very specific way.

 One core premise of SilverBullet has always been that your [[Concepts/Space]] is just files on disk, and those files are the source of truth.
 This commitment extends to _who and how_ those files may be edited.
 SilverBullet deliberately does not want to be the “owner” of your files: third-party tools (or other people) should also be able to freely edit files.